Renting a Car at Mexico City Airport

 Is it safe to rent a car at Mexico City International Airport?

 Pickup itself is safe and straightforward.
-Driving in Mexico City is demanding — heavy traffic, aggressive merging and the Hoy No Circula pollution rule restricting cars by licence plate on certain weekdays.
-Most rental cars are registered in-state and exempt for tourists, but confirm with the operator.
+Driving in Mexico City is demanding — heavy traffic, aggressive merging and the Hoy No Circula pollution rule, which restricts cars by plate digit unless the vehicle carries a 00/0 emissions hologram.
+Most newer rental cars do, but confirm the hologram with the desk at pickup.

 Do I need Mexican liability insurance for a rental car?